 As such, the next part of the guide will be divided into two sections depending on the type of automobile injury.

-If you believe that your back or neck has been hurt, let the dispatchers now and make sure to move as little as possible.
+Let the dispatchers know if you believe that your back or neck has been hurt.
+Also, move as little as possible.
 There’s little to no reason to move if you’ve been injured in a car accident unless there is a fire hazard nearby.

 If you’re positive that you’re only dealing with a minor injury, the general steps that have been highlighted above can be taken.